12 Top-Rated Tourist Attractions & Things to Do in Rochester, MN

 Celebrating summer fun for more than 35 years, Rochesterfest is a week-long festival that takes place every June and brings the community together for a wide range of family-friendly activities.
 From triathlons to treasure hunts, as well as live music, food vendors, and a Grand Parade, Rochesterfest offers plenty of attractions and is a great way to kick off the summer season.
 A true celebration of the city, Rochesterfest encourages new visitors to attend and enjoy all the fun.

-12 Silver Lake
+12. Silver Lake

-Located just north of downtown, Silver Lake City Park is a popular urban respite for citizens of Rochester and beyond, including a gaggle of Canadian geese that likes to hang out by the water.
+North of downtown, Silver Lake City Park is a popular urban respite for citizens of Rochester and beyond, including a gaggle of Canadian geese that likes to hang out by the water.
 Consisting of more than 50 acres of water, Silver Lake is a man-made reservoir fed by the Zumbro River and includes a paved pathway where you can stroll along the shore or stand and cast a fishing line.

 Address: 840 7th St. NE, Rochester, Minnesota